Myndex/SAPC-APCA/documentation/APCA_FAQ.md

 # APCA & SAPC
-## Frequently Asked Questions for the Advanced Perceptual Contrast Algorithm.
+## Frequently Asked Questions for the Accessible Perceptual Contrast Algorithm.
 _--THIS IS A WORK IN PROGRESS--_

 -----
 -----
 **APCA FAQ post #001**
 ### Q: What is APCA?
-A: It's the Advanced Perceptual Contrast Algorithm, a mini-appearance model, and a way to predict the perceived contrast for best readability.
+A: It's the Accessible Perceptual Contrast Algorithm, a mini-appearance model, and a way to predict the perceived contrast for best readability.
 It is tuned specifically for readability of text on self-illuminated displays.

 -----